BabylonJS/Documentation/content/How_To/Create_A_Game/gettingSetUp.md

 ## Introduction

-This setup process is based off of the [NPM-support](/divingDeeper/developWithBjs/npmSupport) documentation for getting started with Babylon.js and the [babylonjs webpack](https://github.com/RaananW/babylonjs-webpack-es6) sample project, but with a few additions and modifications.
+The game will be developed using Typescript and requires some setting up using NPM.
 The setup of the project will probably be the hardest part!
+For a simpler introduction to the features of Babylon.js and a basic HTML and JavaScript template read the [Getting Started](/start) section first.

+The setup process for this game example is based off of the [NPM-support](/divingDeeper/developWithBjs/npmSupport) documentation for getting started with Babylon.js and the [babylonjs webpack](https://github.com/RaananW/babylonjs-webpack-es6) sample project, but with a few additions and modifications.

 ## First Steps